National Civil Police (El Salvador): Combatting gang violence

-El Salvador is consistently ranked among the most violent countries in the world.
+El Salvador was classified ranked among the most violent countries in the world.
 In 1999 El Salvador’s homicide rate (65/100,000 people) was the highest in the region.
 President Francisco Flores asserted that the increase in gang related activity was the cause of increasing violence and instituted the Mano Dura or “Iron Fist” approach to decreasing gang activity.
 The Iron Fist approach to gang activity weakened the requirements for PNC officers to arrest and detain citizens.
 One law, created in 2003 under the Flores administration, made gang membership illegal; essentially allowing PNC officers to arrest citizens suspected of gang activity.

 In 2009 the election of President Mauricio Funes was the beginning of not only a major political transition but also a significant shift in strategies for combating gang activities.
 Funes’ election marked the first time that the leftist political party known as the Farabundo Marti National Liberation Front (FMLN) had won the presidency since it was founded at the end of the Civil War in 1992 by marxist guerrillas.
 The Funes administration’s community and peace based approach to gang activity was in sharp contrast to his predecessor’s Iron Fist approach.
 Under the Funes administration, two prominent gangs (MS-13 and the 18th Street Gang) signed a truce in 2012 in an attempt to decrease intra-gang warfare.
 Initially the government stated that they did not participate in the truce negotiations.
 However, the government later announced it would accommodate and support the truce after as many as 30 high profile gang members were moved out of maximum security prisons and granted increased visitation rights.
 Thus, the government did not formally negotiate with criminals, but rather took steps to encourage the peace process.
 The FMLN won the Presidency again in 2014 as Sanchez Ceren (the Vice President in the Funes administration) took office.
 Ceren's administration quickly demonstrated their intention to depart with Funes’ strategies by rejecting the truce and prosecuting officials who were involved in the process.
 The political change from Funes to Ceren led to a shift back to more aggressive methods of combating gang violence by implementing policies reminiscent of the Mano Dura years.
 The resurgence of the “iron fist” approach to policing gang activity was part of Ceren’s plan, “El Salvador Seguro”.
 With the truce abandoned in 2014, violence was rising again; by the end of 2015 El Salvador’s homicide rate (105/100,000) was not only the highest in the region, but the highest in the world.